gclcodeguy/golfsocialapp/README.md

 The webapp was produced as a Final Project by Michael Tillcock in the HyperionDev Bootcamp.

-With thanks to Youtube tutorials from Ed Roh, WebDevSimplified, Sonny Sangha and CyberWolves for helping me understand some key concepts to build the webapp.
+With thanks to Youtube tutorials from Ed Roh, WebDevSimplified, Sonny Sangha and CyberWolves for helping me understand some key concepts to build the webapp; aswell as PedroTech on a great tutorial on deployment via heroku and netlify.